VashSan/wishmaster/readme.md

 	"staticAnswers": [
 		{"trigger": "!discord", "answer": "My discord URL: ..."}
 	],
+	// Some limits which are defined by Twitch see (2),
+	// I recommend to set this to null to get the default values.
+	"messageProcessorConfig": null

 	// experimental stomt config not documented yet
 	// experimental song request config not documented yet